Getting Started: Creating An Asthma Friendly Child Care Centre in Seven Simple Steps

 Step 7.
 Collaborate with others to create asthma friendly child care centres.

-There are a variety of organizations and community partners (i.e., health care providers, public health, parents/guardians, community organizations) who can support the development of an asthma friendly child care cedntre.
+There are a variety of organizations and community partners (For example, health care providers, public health, parents/guardians, community organizations) who can support the development of an asthma friendly child care cedntre.
 Collaboration improves access to community resources and services for children with asthma and ensure consistency in asthma management at home and in the community.